Transcribo algunos fragmentos del video.

 Talk to undergrads like they're grads; talk to grads like they're undergrads.

 This is the best trick I've learned in 11 years of teaching.
 Undergraduates have youth, fearlessness, and great tolerance for being pushed around.
 What they don't have is people talking to them like they matter.
-They
+They are used to being talked to like children by people of authority (high school didn't help), and will be stunned when you address them like real designers who have ideas of worth.

-be in school.
+Graduate students have wisdom, life experience, and a desire to actually be in school.
 But graduate students also are old enough to know that ideas have consequences, and as a result they run, basically, on fear.
 They have refrains like "I didn't think that idea would be any good, so I didn't mock it up," or "I wasn't sure what to build, so I read these books."

 Treat the undergrads like they're grown-ups (which they are); show them crazy respect, and ask their opinions all the time.
 Tell your graduate students to stop talking and start building; tell them not to come to class next week if they don't bring in 12 sketches.
 And then thank your lucky stars when they arrive with 3.